What are appraisal contingencies?

 Why do appraisals become outdated?
 When appraisers assess comps, they generally include recent sales.
 Because of that, your appraisal can “expire” in as little as a few days, especially in a fast-moving market.
 You might need to foot the bill for a new valuation if there are delays in underwriting, so it’s important to be responsive to your lender’s requests during this time.

 There are cases when an extension is necessary, so your lender may not order a second valuation.
 Also, different loan types, such as FHA loans, might have their own requirements.
 Always check with your lender so you meet their specific standards.

 What can I do if an appraisal is too low?

-In a hot real estate market, an appraisal contingency can sour a deal.
-Sellers field offers from multiple buyers, and tend to prefer deals with fewer conditions.
-Eliminating the appraisal contingency can give you an edge.
-However, you’re taking on the risk that you might not get the loan you hope for, and sellers might require proof that you have the cash to cover a deal
+It’s best to exercise patience instead of waiving contingencies, even in a hot real estate market.
+While eliminating the appraisal contingency could give you an edge, you’re taking on the risk that you might not get the loan you hope for, and sellers might require proof that you have the cash to cover a deal.

 While it’s not a smart move to waive the appraisal contingency, discuss your options with your real estate agent or attorney.
 In few cases, it might make sense to waive the contingency if it’s very unlikely the appraisal will be lower than the purchase price.